Quphoria/CHIP9/README.md

+# CHIP 9 Emulator
-# This is my work for the 2019 X-MAS ctf
+### This is my work for the 2019 X-MAS CTF CHIP9 EMULATOR
 *I would like to thank the Organiser MILKDROP for their help on an issue with the half carry bit for subtraction*

 The original python code is in the chip9-emulator folder, I recommend using the patched bootroom "bootrom0" as a loop in the original bootrom was very slow in python.